 The Museum of Jewish History in Russia strives to reconstruct a comprehensive picture of Jewish life in the Russian Empire and the Soviet Union, with all its varied cultural, social, and political forms.

-The museum’s varied collection allows for presentation of all Jewish religious and sub-ethnic groups – not only the Ashkenazim of Eastern Europe, but also Georgian and Mountain Jews of the Caucasus region and Bukharan Jews of Central Asia.
-In addition, it includes the Karaites as well as Russian sects that converted to Judaism, such as the Gerim Gers and Subbotniki.s.
+The museum’s varied collection allows for presentation of all Jewish religious and sub-ethnic groups — not only the Ashkenazim of Eastern Europe, but also Georgian and Mountain Jews of the Caucasus region and Bukharan Jews of Central Asia.
+In addition, it includes the Karaites as well as Russian sects that converted to Judaism, such as the Gers and Subbotniks.
 The materials in the museum’s collection reflect the particularities of each group’s culture and way of life as well as the distinctiveness of their historical evolution.

 The museum portrays the phenomenon of Russian and Soviet Jewry within the appropriate context of connections to broader Russian culture, society, and government.
 At the same time, its collection also reflects the cultural-religious unity of Russian Jewry and the Jewish Diaspora of other East European countries, a reality that transcended local differences and state borders.
 The museum has dedicated a special section to the ties connecting the Jews of Russia and the USSR with the Holy Land and the State of Israel.
 These connections left a deep imprint on Jewish culture, art, and various forms of national ideology and sociopolitical life.